 In our Lash and Brow Volumizing Serums, our peptide of choice was acetyl tetrapeptide-3, thanks to its ability to keep precious hairs in place as an anchor, as well as because of its synergistic effects with the DHT-inhibitor red clover extract.
 In our Gro+ Advanced Brow Serum and Advanced Lash Serum we boosted the same combination with full-spectrum hemp extract, which gives added soothing effects.

-Whether it’s the hair on your head or your brows and lashes, peptides are the building blocks that can help those hairs grow strong, so don’t miss out on their benefits!
+Whether it’s the hair on your head or your brows and lashes, peptides are the building blocks that can help those hairs grow strong, so don’t miss out on their benefits to achieve hair wellness!